Grand Duo Concertant (Weber)

-The Grand Duo Concertant, Opus 48, J204, is a three-movement work for clarinet and piano composed by Carl Maria von Weber from 1815 to 1816.
+The Grand Duo Concertant, Opus 48, J204, is a three-movement work in F major for clarinet and piano composed by Carl Maria von Weber from 1815 to 1816.
 It is a virtuosic piece for both instruments.
 Weber most likely composed the work for himself (on piano) and his friend Heinrich Baermann, a leading clarinettist of the era, although it has also been suggested that the intended clarinettist was Johann Simon Hermstedt.

 The three movements are as follows: